-Also, the assessment team is grateful for the cooperation and guidance provided by the MAPS Global Team based in Washington DC.
+Also, the assessment team is grateful for the cooperation and guidance provided by the MAPS Global Team based in Washington DC, and also for reviewing the Draft Assessment report.

 The World Bank country team received valuable guidance throughout the process from Mr. Vinay Sharma, Global Procurement Director, Ms. Yolanda Tayler and Etel Patricia Bereslawski, respectively as previous and current MENA Procurement Managers, the GPP MDTF Secretariat, and in particular Ms. Kristina M Aquino, Governance Analyst.
+Sincere thanks to members of the Technical Advisory Group for the guidance and commentary provided before report finalization.